Insights

 Malta offers attractive residence schemes with associated tax advantages (no taxation on worldwide income).
 Taxes will be based only on Maltese sourced income, foreign income, and gains received in Malta.

-The Malta Permanent Residency Programme (MPRP) is designed to attract non-EU/EEA/Swiss nationals.
+The Malta Permanent Residence Programme (MPRP) is designed to attract non-EU/EEA/Swiss nationals.
 You can benefit from a flat rate of taxation on foreign income remitted to Malta and travel visa-free to 26 Schengen countries.

 Get a deeper understanding of the MPRP through our guide.